BronzGreen-Honest-Power/LemiTree/MVP files/Introduction LemiTree.md

 - LemiTree is using a scalable architecture for content creation and spreading
 - To collect the best of our human civilization, we need your support
-- If you would like to help us help everyone, please go the ‘link to *Newbie Guide’*
+- If you would like to help us help everyone, please go to [Contributor Guide](Contributor_Guide.md)

 ## The benefits of this database (why)